NorthernMan54/homebridge-yamaha-home/README.md

 # Homebridge-Yamaha

 homebridge-plugin for Yamaha AVR control with Apple-Homekit.
+Optimized for use with the Apple Home App and with homebridge-alexa

 # Installation